 So what was the solution?
 Oslo is usually, maybe surprisingly for some of you, the cheapest airport for long-haul business class flights from Europe.
 And there came a promotional offer: Oslo to Perth with Qatar Airways and Auckland to Oslo with China Southern.
 Yes, we wanted to fly to Melbourne but why not to visit Western Australia for a few days?
 And yes, the return leg was from New Zealand but we could finally visit NZ as well - and the flight was even slightly cheaper than a return from Australia.

-There's a lot of traffic between in the air between Perth and Melbourne - not surprising if you consider that the driving distance is about 3400 kms!
+There's a lot of air traffic between Perth and Melbourne - not surprising if you consider that the driving distance is about 3400 kms.
 Four airlines compete on this route: Qantas, Virgin Australia, Jetstar and Tiger Airways Australia with a total of an average of 16 direct flights a day.
-Jetstar and Tiger offer a low-cost model with flights costing from AUD 199 (EUR 125) one-way with check-in luggage, priority boarding, seat reservations or meal.
-Virigin and Qantas offer full service even in economy with checked-in luggage, in-flight entertainment and snacks & beverages included.
-They can also have prices as low as AUD, although their more typical price would be around AUD 320 (EUR 200).
+Jetstar and Tiger offer a low-cost model with flights costing from AUD 199 (EUR 125) one-way with check-in luggage, priority boarding, seat reservations and meal.
+Virigin and Qantas offer full service even in economy with check-in luggage, in-flight entertainment and snacks & beverages included.
+Their typical price would be around AUD 320 (EUR 200).

 A side note: it's interesting that many Australians still book their flights at travel shops that can be found even in most smaller towns.

 Qantas has its own domestic terminal (T4) at Perth Airport.

 The interior is classy - they make sure you know which airline you'll be flying

 Most passengers check in on-line or at the self-serve kiosks